 The bus journey from Bangkok to Siem Reap is quite tiring, the traffic is crazy and the drivers are mad.
 To make it worst the Immigration officers at the Cambodian border will demand a bribe to give you the VISA.
 We crossed this border twice and on both times they charged an extra USD 5 from every single passenger.
 On our second time, we refused to pay and the officer held our passport for about one hour, the bus was waiting only for us and after a lot of talks they gave us the Visa.
 Unfortunately, our first impression of Cambodia was awful.

 Lonely Planet guides about Siem Reap and Angkor Wat, Cambodia.

 My sports equipment for the Angkor Wat Half Marathon: I used my Garmin Forerunner 310 XT and my New Balance 890 V4.

-So, fly to Siem Reap a few days before the Angkor Wat Half Marathon, get used with the weather, treat yourself in a nice hotel, enjoy your race day and after that take a few days to explore the temples of Angkor Wat.
-I’m sure you will have a great time on this competition!
+So, fly to Siem Reap a few days before the Angkor Wat Half Marathon, get used to the weather, treat yourself in a nice hotel, enjoy your race day and after that take a few days to explore the temples of Angkor Wat.
+I’m sure you will have a great time at this competition!